KhaledSaleh122/Accommodation-Booking-Platform/README.md

     - `401 Unauthorized`: The user is not authenticated.
     - `403 Forbidden`: The user is not authorized to perform this action.
     - `404 Not Found`: The hotel with the specified ID was not found.
+    - `409 conflict`: A special offer with this id already exists.

 - **Retrieve Top Special Offers**: `GET /api/v1/special-offers`
   - **Description**: Retrieves the top special feature deal offers.